 Environmental Stewardship Awards

-It’s that time of year!
-Clearwater County is excited to start seeking a suitable recipient for their 2022 Environmental Stewardship Award to formally and publicly recognize community members who have demonstrated a commitment to environmental stewardship and betterment of the local environment.
+Clearwater County is now accepting nominations for the Environmental Stewardship Award.
+This award formally and publicly recognizes community members that demonstrate commitment to environmental stewardship and betterment of the local environment.

 - Nominees must practice environmental stewardship and have resided within Clearwater County for a minimum of 5 years;